 Full List of Publications:

 Gestational diabetes (GDM) is a type of diabetes that develops during pregnancy that increases the risk of pregnancy and birth complications.
 New tests may allow doctors to identify women with GDM earlier and more accurately than the tests currently being used, but we need to understand them better.
-We will recruit 400 pregnant women and screen them using both traditional and new GDM screening tools at 12, 20, and 28 weeks of pregnancy to determine how well these tools identify women who are at risk of complications and need treatment.
+We are part of a national study that is recruiting 2,150 pregnant women at 10-14 weeks gestation to assess glucose metabolism using both traditional and new GDM screening tools at four timepoints during pregnancy and will assess outcomes in both mother and baby to find a better way to detect GDM, so that moms can get the care they need and their babies can be healthy.

 Sponsor: NIH/NIDDK